Neyami/Controllable-NPCs/README.md

 6) ????
 7) PROFIT

 The only way to revert to a normal player is to die :ayaya:
+Only the Alien Slave can "strafe" at the moment

 <BR>